1861 Sumatra earthquake: Damage

 Villages along the seaward side of the Batu Islands were devastated.
 The combined effects of the earthquake and tsunami caused several thousand fatalities.

 Characteristics

 Earthquake

 There is evidence of coseismic uplift of Nias, with exposure of reefs and rock piers.
 There were six major aftershocks over the next seven months, the last of which, on 27 September caused a damaging tsunami.
-It was the longest earthquake ever recorded, with the shift of the plate taking around 32 years to unfurl.
+Based on studies of coral growth patterns, researchers have demonstrated that the 1861 event was the culmination of a 32 year long "slow-slip" seismic event, rendering it the longest known example of such a sequence ever recorded.

 Tsunami

-At least 500 km of coastline were affected by the tsunami with run-ups of up to 7m recorded on the southwest side of Nias.
+At least 500 km (310.7 mi) of coastline were affected by the tsunami with run-ups of up to 7m (23 ft) recorded on the southwest side of Nias.